Shinmera/CLSS/README.md

     (clss:select "^CDATA" (plump:parse "<foo><![CDATA[bar]]></foo>"))

+CSS selectors in themselves also don't support XML namespaces due to the ambiguity arising with pseudo-selectors.
+CLSS solves this by interpreting a double colon as a name.
+Thus, a tag with the name of `foo:bar` is selected by `foo::bar`.

 CLSS attempts to be a fast engine and various parts of it have been tuned for this purpose, which limits the extensibility of CLSS a bit.
-However, it is still possible to f.e. programmatically construct a selector
+However, it is still possible to f.e. programmatically construct a selector.

 Extending CLSS
 --------------